ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_inverter_adapter/uz_inverter_adapter.rst

 1. Open the respective constraint file (in our example the one for D1: ``Digital_D1_packed.xdc``)
 2. Copy everything inside the file
-3. Paste and overwrite everything inside the constriant file in your vivado project
+3. Paste and overwrite everything inside the constraint file in your vivado project
 4. Save the changed file in your vivado project

 After those steps the file looks like this: